AdobeDocs/commerce-operations.en/help/implementation-playbook/infrastructure/performance/benchmarks.md

 Based on testing criteria that mimic an enterprise B2C organization, the system can handle requested traffic and order numbers during peak times, at a standard load flow.

-Here is a summary of the benchmark:
+Highlights from the benchmark performance results:
 - 3,481 orders per minute while maintaining response times of less than 2 seconds for the 99th percentile (99% of the requests were serviced with a response time of less than 2 seconds).
 - Over 2 million page views per hour while maintaining response times of less than 2 seconds for the 99th percentile.
 - During the benchmark, the customer profile had 242 million different price variations (<a href="https://experienceleague.adobe.com/docs/commerce-operations/implementation-playbook/best-practices/planning/product-sku-limits.html">effective SKUs</a>) for 250,000 products.